tgberkeley/Deep-Learning-VAEs-and-GANs/README.md

 # Deep_Learning_Generative_Models_VAEs_and_GANs

-Imperial College Deep Learning Coursework 2 2020-2021
+## Deep Learning Coursework 2 Imperial College London 2020/2021

 The VAEs_and_GANs.ipynb file is divided in two parts (reproduced in vaes_and_gans.py as GitHub cannot open very large ipynb file).